brettimus/switchboard-internship-2015/eloquent-js/chapter-notes/chapter-01.md

 console.log(-5, -3)  // => -2
 ```

-See **:pizza: Food for Thought :pizza:** for an optional exercise surrounding remainder.
+See **:pizza: Food for Thought :pizza:** for a highly-optional exercise surrounding the remainder operator.

 # shit's getting wIEEE754rdddd